Connect with others who understand.

 Side effects

-Rare but serious side effects listed for Cerubidine include heart damage or inflammation, severe damage to skin at injection sites, hypersensitivity reactions, fetal harm in pregnant women, and increased risk for some types of cancer, even years after treatment has stopped.
+Rare but serious side effects listed for Cerubidine included heart damage or inflammation, severe damage to skin at injection sites, hypersensitivity reactions, fetal harm in pregnant women, and increased risk for some types of cancer, even years after treatment has stopped.

 For more details about this treatment, visit: